Fleebee/javelin/ReadMe.md

 ## Known issues

 - If you try to deploy an existing version number for an existing OS, you will get an error Status: 422 Unprocessable Entity.
 This can be fixed in future with a delete function for the existing asset, for now you can either manually remove the asset in Github releases, or deploy a different version number.
-- The gist_id check occurs after build, the config is then updated.
-The first version is released without manifest info .
-This can be fixed by moving the gist_id check and creation earlier up the chain.

-- Other issues to be added...

 ### Please note, this application is not created by or endorsed by TAURI.
 It is intended for use to automate some deployment tasks.